 Bosphorus or Bosporus (Βόσπορος) is the narrow strait between the Black Sea and the Sea of Marmara.

-The Bosphorus is 32 kilometer long and, at its narrowest point, 550 meter wide.
+The Bosphorus is 32 kilometers long and, at its narrowest point, 550 meters wide.
 Together with the Hellespont, which connects the Sea of Marmara with the Aegean Sea, the Bosphorus is often called "The Straits".
+Ancient writers sometimes also refer to it as the Thracian Bosporus to distinguish it from the Cimmerian Bosporus, the strait of Kerch.
 From a geological point of view, the zone is notoriously active.
 Because rivers and rainfall continue to feed the Black Sea, the surface water of the Bosphorus is not very salty, and the surface current is north-south.

-The current is extremely fast (2 m/s); you can not swim upstream.
-It was a brilliant feet of engineering that the Greek engineer Mandrocles of Samos, working for the Persian king Darius I the Great, managed to build a bridge across the Bosphorus.note[Herodotus, Histories 4.87.]
+The current is extremely fast (2 m/s), making it impossible to swim upstream.
+It was a brilliant feat of engineering that the Greek engineer Mandrocles of Samos, working for the Persian king Darius I the Great, managed to build a bridge across the Bosphorus.note[Herodotus, Histories 4.87.]

 Because the winds are predominantly from the north, it is very difficult to move from the south to the north, which explains why Byzantium, situated on the southern entrance, became an important town: sailors had to go ashore and rest before they could start rowing to the Black Sea.
 Once they were working their way upstream, the sailors would at least find navigation easy, because there were many sanctuaries along the shores.